bmcda37/bmcda37.github.io/_posts/2025-11-02-ShellCode.md

 While learning to craft Shellcode, I have found that I sometimes find myself relating to some of the most famous artists.

+## Usage
+Shellcode will primarily be placed into a buffer allocated for user input.
+When crafting our shellcode, it is important to keep it simple and compact since often we will be limited by our buffer sizes.

+One thing we must keep in mind that shell codes has to be simple and compact since in real time condition where we have limited space in the buffer where we have to insert our shell as we as the return address to it

 ## Null-Bytes
-Shellcode is not as simple as programming in raw assembly due to how many C-programming language fucntions handles null-bytes.
+Shellcode is not as simple as programming in raw assembly due to how many C programming language functions handle null-bytes.
 Often times, we will need to use string manipulation functions as a means for getting our shellcode into our running processes.

 ```

 ```

 To remove the null-byte in our Shellcode, we must put on our smock and get creative in our x86 instruction usage.
-There are several methods to avoiding null bytes.
-You can xor, shl/shr, push/pop values withinn registers so that instructions that have null bytes, like mov, are no longer necessary. <br>
+There are several methods to avoid null bytes.
+You can xor, shl/shr, push/pop values within registers so that instructions that have null bytes, like mov, are no longer necessary. <br>